Ezzz-dev/Nostalrius/README.md

 # Donations

-  - If you would like to support my work and also to continue to keep me motivated in updating missing details, please, consider donating
+  - If you would like to support my work and also to continue to keep me motivated in updating missing details, please, consider donating.
+  - PayPal / Zelle
-  - kenshin2565@hotmail.com
+  - blacklabel2565@hotmail.com